Keeping Applications Updated

 The update process is user-friendly and requires minimal effort

-The rebuild process typically takes just a few minutes, with minimal downtime during the restart.
+The rebuild process typically takes 3-7 minutes, with downtime limited to the restart.

 Performing an Update